mikwaluk/android-dataset-recorder/ReadMe.md

 ## Features

-* Record images in jpeg format into a custom folder
+* Record images in jpeg format into a custom folder (currently in the main phone directory under `dataset_recorder`)
 * Records IMU data at the same time the images are recorded
 * Custom selection of what camera to use
 * Select what rate of IMU to use